 - Verify that any student or employee who plans to drive at any time during the trip (whether it is a personal car, a rental car, or a UALR fleet vehicle), has an Authorization to Operate a Motor Vehicle form on file, is authorized to drive, and is at least 18 years old.

 - Complete a Request for Authorization of Travel Expenses (TA) form for each employee who will be driving on the trip, which ensures coverage under the employee travel accident insurance policy.
 If no expense reimbursements will be submitted, then the box “No Cost – UALR Insurance Only” should be checked.

 - Secure authorization for the trip by completing a Class Trip Authorization form.
 Once the appropriate signatures have been obtained, the form should be filed with the Office of Finance and Administration for final authorization.

 - Student travel accident insurance through UALR should be purchased for all students traveling on official business or to a sponsored event.
 This insurance is purchased when the Class Trip Authorization form is filed with the Office of Finance and Administration at the rate of .60 per student, per day, for vehicle travel and .80 per day for travel by airplane.
 The department or student organization will be back charged for the insurance expense following completion of the trip.
 Student travel accident insurance covers students from the beginning to the end of the trip, not only while traveling in a vehicle.

 The above information is only a quick overview of employee and student travel accident insurance.
-If there are travel insurance questions that fall outside the scope of what has been provided above, please call Gloria King in the Office of Finance and Administration at 501.569.3202 or email her at firstname.lastname@example.org and she will assist in providing an answer based on your individual circumstances.
+If there are travel insurance questions that fall outside the scope of what has been provided above, please contact the Office of Finance and Administration at 501.569.3202 and someone will assist in providing an answer based on your individual circumstances.